ianyfan/alevel/electronics/specification.md

 3 Understand the use of the following registers in the CPU: program counter, stack pointer, general purpose registers 4 Recall the use of tristates and D flip-flops to contruct input and output ports 5 Understand how in each machine cycle the CPU fetches an instruction from the memory and executes it, including changes in the contents of its registers
-6 Understand the changes in the porgram counter when jump instructions are executed 7 Recall why the program counter is reset when the CPU's reset pin is activated 8 Understand that programs are stored in memory as hexadecimal code produced by compilers from programs written in other languages such as assembler and C
+6 Understand the changes in the program counter when jump instructions are executed 7 Recall why the program counter is reset when the CPU's reset pin is activated 8 Understand that programs are stored in memory as hexadecimal code produced by compilers from programs written in other languages such as assembler and C